List of characters in the Jean le Flambeur series: Mieli

-Mieli (Finnish, "mind") is an Oortian warrior—"so battle-ready she has a fusion reactor embedded in her thigh"—and the daughter of Karhu of the Hiljainen Koto.
+Mieli (Finnish, "mind") is an Oortian warrior—"so battle-ready she has a fusion reactor embedded in her thigh"—and the daughter of Karhu ("bear; ursa") of the Hiljainen Koto ("quiet home").
 She is bonded to serve the Sobornost Founder, Josephine Pellegrini, after losing her lover in Venus during the creation of a singularity and believing that Pellegrini will restore her lover back to her.

 In The Quantum Thief, Mieli is tasked to rescue Jean le Flambeur from the Dilemma Prison.
 She is ambivalent about her task, as she despises thieves but is ordered to help one.
 Her honor leads to occasional conflicts with Jean, but helped her to secure the tzadikkim's assistance when Jean's persuasion failed to work on the latter.
 She proves to be a skilled warrior and is crucial in extricating Jean from several dangerous situations.
 A bond between her and Jean soon develops, to the extent that she gives Pellegrini the right to make gogols of her (i.e. clone her, thus sacrificing her uniqueness) in exchange for permission to rescue Jean le Flambeur and the Oubliette from certain doom.

 In The Fractal Prince, Mieli has become more ambivalent about her task.
 Her loyalty to Pellegrini is tested when Jean's actions repeatedly endanger both her and her ship.
-More of her backstory is revealed through flashbacks, including the story of how she came to lose her lover, Sydän.
+More of her backstory is revealed through flashbacks, including the story of how she came to lose her lover, Sydän ("heart").